-Hotel Operation results of the Albuquerque Hotel and the Tucson Hotel both achieved record results for the Fiscal Year ended January 31, 2024.
-Increased record revenue and Gross Operating Profit (GOP), results are expected for the two hotels, during the Fiscal Year 2025, ending January 31, 2025.
-IHT reported a strong annual improvement of results in Fiscal Year 2024, (February 1, 2023, to January 31, 2024), with Net Income Attributable to Controlling Interests of \$203,880.
-Earnings Per Share based on this Net Income Attributable to Controlling Interest amount was \$ 0.02.
-Total Revenues increased to approximately \$7.5 million, which is an approximate increase of 5% from the same prior Fiscal Year total of \$ 7.1 million.
+Hotel Operation results of the Albuquerque Hotel and the Tucson Hotel both achieved record Occupancy revenue and Gross Operating Profit (GOP) results for the Fiscal Year ended January 31, 2024 January 31, 2025.
+Increased record Total Revenues increased to approximately \$7.6 million.
+Solid hotel revenue and Gross Operating Profit (GOP), results are expected for the two hotels, during the Second Fiscal Year Quarter of 2026, (May 1, 2025 ending January 31, 2025.
+IHT reported a strong annual improvement of results in Fiscal Year 2024, (February 1, 2023, to January 31, 2024), with Net

+Income Attributable to Controlling Interests of \$203,880.
+Earnings Per Share based on this Net Income Attributable to Controlling Interest amount was \$0.02.
+Total Revenues increased to approximately \$7.5 million, which is an approximate increase of 5% from the same prior Fiscal Year total of \$7.1 million.
 Consolidated Net Income before non-cash depreciation expense was \$956,333 for the Fiscal Year ended January 31, 2024.
-IHT hotel operations are contributing to a solid start in the current 2025 Fiscal Year (February 1, 2024 through January 31, 2025), with both the Tucson Hotel and Albuquerque Hotel achieving record results for the combined months of February, March, April, and May of the current Fiscal Year.
-Combined Revenue for both hotels surpassed \$ 2.9 million for the first four months of Fiscal 2025, a new combined record level.
-These are all positive signs for InnSuites, as progress continues heading in the right direction as the Travel Industry, and InnSuites Hospitality Trust (IHT) specifically, continue to rebound and thrive.
+July 31, 2025).
+IHT hotel operations contributed to a solid start in the current 2025 2026 Fiscal Year (February 1, 2024 2025, through January 31, 2025 January 31, 2026), with both the Tucson Hotel and Albuquerque Hotel achieving record results for the combined months of February through November mid-June 2025, of the current Fiscal Year.
+Combined Revenue for both hotels surpassed was approximately \$4.6 2.82 million for the first seven months First Four Fiscal Months of Fiscal 2025, 2026, a new combined record level.
+These are all positive signs for InnSuites, as progress continues heading in the right direction as the Travel Industry, and InnSuites Hospitality Trust (IHT) specifically, continue to grow and thrive.